-A site reliability engineer (SRE) makes sure that websites are more reliable, efficient, and scalable.
+A site reliability engineer (SRE) ensures that websites are more reliable, efficient, and scalable.
 They help create automated solutions to improve operational aspects of the site.
 As we continue to go online for more and more tasks in our daily lives, it’s increasingly important to keep these technologies up and running.
 Let’s take a closer look at this emerging career, including the skills you need to get started.

 Did you know?
 SREs began appearing in 2003 when Google formed a team of software engineers for the sole purpose of improving the reliability and scalability of the company’s sites.
 The approach was so effective that other leading tech companies, including Netflix and Amazon, soon followed suit.

 According to Google’s VP of Engineering, Ben Treynor, SRE is “what happens when you ask a software engineer to design an operations function.”
-Most SREs spend time on both operations tasks and development projects (developing new features, automating processes, scaling systems, etc.).
+Most SREs spend time on operations tasks and development projects (developing new features, automating processes, scaling systems, etc.).

 Tasks and duties for site reliability engineering roles might include: